top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 _Feel free to create subsections when useful to ease the flow_
 ### Contribution Implicit Coordination:
 Our implicit coordination algorithm is inspired by the  Carrier Sense Multiple Access/Collision Detection (CSMA/CD) algorithm which handles the access of different parties on a shared resource.
 In our case the Duckiebots represent the parties and the shared resource correlates with the intersection.
-This CSMA/CD not just guarantees us, that all duckiebots are crossing the intersection safely, but is also enables us to give insightful estimates of the maximum throughput and the average waiting time at the intersection, given by the rich theory behind CSMA/CD.
+This CSMA/CD not just guarantees us, that all Duckiebots are crossing the intersection safely, but is also enables us to give insightful estimates of the maximum throughput and the average waiting time at the intersection, given by the rich theory behind CSMA/CD.
 Our implementation of CSMA/CD for intersection coordination works the following:
 1. Drive towards the intersection and stop at the stopline
-2. Wait a random timespan and check if a Duckiebot in your field of view is driving using the duckiebot detection algorithm
+2. Wait a random timespan and check if a Duckiebot in your field of view is driving using the Duckiebot detection algorithm
-3. If no  other duckiebot is driving cross the intersection.
+3. If no  other Duckiebot is driving cross the intersection.
 Else repeat Step 2.

 Additionally we have implemented rigth priority option in order to accelerate the traffic at the intersection.
-Rigth priority doesn't allow a duckiebot to drive and as lang as another duckiebot is standing right to them at an intersection.
+Rigth priority doesn't allow a Duckiebot to drive and as lang as another Duckiebot is standing right to them at an intersection.

 <div figure-id="fig:DemoMap" figure-caption="Process Flow Chart Implicit Coordination">
      <img src="FlowChartImplicit.png" style='width: 10em'/>